hmcts/auto-shutdown/README.md

 The issue will be named for your PR e.g. PR-100.

 The issue may get closed but this is expected.
 The same issue will be reused on subsequent runs so you don't need to open a new one.
-You can manually reopen the test issue if you need to test a change will close the issue.
+You can manually reopen the test issue if you need to test a change that will close the issue.